A sub-Riemannian curvature-dimension inequality, volume doubling property and the Poincar\'e inequality: Introduction

 One basic instance of a measure metric space supporting \eqref{gdc} and \eqref{gpi} is a complete $n$-dimensional Riemannian manifold $\M$ with nonnegative Ricci tensor.
 In such case \eqref{gdc} follows with $C_d = 2^n$ from the Bishop-Gromov comparison theorem (see e.g. Theorem 3.10 in \cite{Cha}), whereas \eqref{gpi} was proved by Buser in \cite{Bu}, with $ a=1$ and $g = |\nabla f|$.

 Beyond the classical Riemannian case two situations of considerable analytic and geometric interest are CR and sub-Riemannian manifolds.
 For these classes global inequalities such as \eqref{gdc} and \eqref{gpi} are mostly \emph{terra incognita}.
-The purpose of the present paper is taking a first step in filling this gap.
+The purpose of the present paper is taking a first step in filling this gap in the class of sub-Riemannian manifolds that satisfy the generalized curvature dimension inequality introduced in \cite{BG}.
+Our main result, Theorem \ref{T:main} below, constitutes a sub-Riemannian counterpart of the case in which Ricci $\ge 0$ (for this aspect, see e.g. Theorem \ref{T:sasakian} below).